KTVA News Anchor

 One of the things I remember about Bill Kelley was his sense of humor.

-Among my many responsibilities when setting things up in the studio for our live nightly newscast was cleaning all the old weather information off the weather map from the night before, then carefully writing all the new temperatures and the forecast for that night's show.
+Among my many responsibilities when setting things up in the studio for our live nightly newscast, was cleaning all the old weather information off the weather map from the night before.
+Then I carefully wrote all the new temperatures and the forecast for that night's show.

 During his live weather report, Bill would read the temperatures I had written on the map for him, then he would read the forecast.

-One Thursday evening, after an entire week where the sky was overcast, I decided to have some fun.
-So on the forecast section of the weather map I wrote "mostly Blah".
+One Thursday evening, after an entire week when the sky was overcast, I decided to have some fun.
+So on the forecast section of the weather map I wrote “mostly Blah”.

-I wasn't sure how Bill was going to react, but much to my happy surprise, when he read what I had written on the air, he laughed and agreed.
+I wasn't certain how Bill was going to react, but much to my happy surprise, when he read what I had written on the air, he laughed and agreed.

-The McKinley Building had been severely damaged during the 1964 Earthquake and KTVA and KNIK-FM were the only tenants left in the building.
-But a new Broadcast Center was being constructed in Spenard, and we would soon be relocating our operation across town.
+The McKinley Building was severely damaged during the 1964 Earthquake and KTVA and KNIK-FM were the only tenants left in the building.
+But a new Broadcast Center was being constructed in Spenard, and we would soon be relocating our operations across town.

 I was the camera operator for Bill Kelley's production, and as Mellow Lane blew the last few notes of his song, I moved the camera right down into the bell of his saxophone.
 Bill loved it.